BartlomiejSkwara/GUI_Creator/README.md

 # GUI - Creator

-This project is created for the purpose of creating graphical interface that would help me in creating user interfaces for my programs quickly.
+This project is created for the purpose of creating an app that would help me in quickly designing user interfaces for my programs.

 I just find it very annoying that i have to recompile every few minutes just to check if i should move an object even  more to the right
 or maybe  somewhere else :>